fkj/word-counter/README.md

 * [The Glasgow Haskell compiler (ghc)](https://www.haskell.org/ghc/) (tested with version 9.4.8)
 * [The Cabal build system (cabal)](https://www.haskell.org/cabal/) (tested with version 3.10.3.0)

-If you are on a Linux system, most of these can probably be installed through the package manager of your distribution.
+If you are on a Linux system, you can probably install these through the package manager of your distribution.
-Otherwise, you will have to manually install each of them following the instructions on the pages linked above.
+Otherwise, you will have to manually install them following the instructions on the pages linked above.
 If you are on Windows, you may additionally want a Cygwin installation to get a Unix-like environment.

-If the environment is correctly set up, the program can be compiled with:
+If the environment is correctly set up, you can compile the program with:
 ```sh
 cabal build
 ```

 ## Running with Cabal
-The program can be run by providing it with the name of a text file to count words in.
+You can run the program by providing it with the name of a text file to count words in.
-For example, the test example can be run with Cabal as follows:
+For example, you can run the test example with Cabal:
 ```sh
 cabal run coding-task -- test-data/given-text.txt
 ```